-MP4 is a multimedia file storage format – most often used for storing video, but also used for other media types.
-MP4 is widely used and works with a wide range of devices.
+MP4 is a multimedia file storage format used for storing video.
+MP4 is widely used and works with a vast range of devices.
 Technically, an MP4 is a digital container file, which means it contains compressed video data and other associated data necessary for playing the video, but the MP4 is only a wrapper around the video, not the video itself.

 MP4 files are typically more compressed and thus smaller than other video file types.
 The video content within MP4 files is encoded with MPEG-4, a common encoding standard.

 MOV is another type of digital container file for videos and other multimedia.
-MOV is also known as QuickTime File Format, or QTFF.
 Apple developed MOV for use with the Apple QuickTime Player.
 Like MP4 files, MOV videos are encoded with the MPEG-4 codec.

 A digital container file (not to be confused with container computing) is a wrapper for data and metadata that belong together.
 Think of it as a filing cabinet, with different digital container formats (such as MOV or MP4) representing filing cabinets of different sizes that organize their files in different ways.